vertica/spark-connector/CONTRIBUTING.md

 ./submit-functional-tests-debug.sh --suite EndToEndTests --test "read data from Vertica"
 ```

-The application will now wait for the IDE to connect.
-In VS Code this is done by navigating to the `Run and Debug` tab, selecting the `Attach to Spark` configuration, then click Start Debugging (play button).
+The application will now wait for the IDE debugger to connect.
+Follow the instructions for your particular IDE and connect the debugger to `localhost:5005`.
+For example, see remote debugging of Java applications for [IntelliJ](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html) or [VS Code](https://code.visualstudio.com/docs/java/java-debugging).

-Note that this can also be done through sbt instead of Spark.
-In that case run `sbt -jvm-debug localhost:5005`, then connect with your debugger before executing your `run` command.
+Note that this can also be done through sbt.
+In that case run `sbt -jvm-debug localhost:5005`, then connect with your debugger before executing your `run` command in sbt.

 #### Connector Architecture